cobbler/cobbler/docs/index.rst

 Welcome to Cobbler's documentation!
 ***********************************

-cobbler is a provisioning (installation) and update server.
+Cobbler is a provisioning (installation) and update server.
 It supports deployments via PXE (network booting), virtualization (Xen, QEMU/KVM, or VMware), and re-installs of existing Linux systems.
-The latter two features are enabled by usage of 'koan' on the remote system.
+The latter two features are enabled by usage of 'Koan' on the remote system.
 Update server features include yum mirroring and integration of those mirrors with automated installation files.
-Cobbler has a command line interface, Web UI, and extensive Python and XMLRPC APIs for integration with external scripts and applications.
+Cobbler has a command line interface, WebUI, and extensive Python and XML-RPC APIs for integration with external scripts and applications.

-If you want to explore tools or scripts which are using cobbler please use the GitHub-Topic: https://github.com/topics/cobbler
+If you want to explore tools or scripts which are using cobbler please use the GitHub Topic: https://github.com/topics/cobbler

 Here you should find a comprehensive overview about the usage of cobbler.